Summary

 Why do people like Ethereum and Ether (ETH)?

 Since its introduction in 2015, Ethereum has steadily grown in acceptance and adoption.
-The price of ETH began at less than $1.00, but by November 2021, it increased to $4,878.00, solidifying its position as one of the leading cryptocurrencies.
-Past performance of any investment (or digital asset) is not an indication of future results.
+The price of ETH has seen significant growth from its start valued at less than $1.00, solidifying its position as one of the leading cryptocurrencies.

 Here are some reasons why people like Ethereum: